New job call from Nov 14th 2020:

 Our group is dedicated to promoting diversity.
 All qualified applications will be considered without regard to race, color, religion, gender identity or expression, sexual orientation, national origin, ethnic backgrounds, disability, age or other protected features.

 Why Hannover?
 Hannover is at the center of Germany.
 Although Hannover is one of the greenest cities in Germany, it has an (undeserved) underdog image.
-As the capitol of Lower Saxony, you can find in Hannover everything you are looking for, incl. concerts, museums, a big zoo, and all kinds of events and shopping opportunities.
+As the capitol of Lower Saxony, you can find in Hannover everything you are looking for, incl. concerts, museums, a big zoo, and all kinds of events and shopping opportunities — if there is no COVID-19 pandemic.
 If you think this is not enough, you can take the train to go to Hamburg or Berlin within 1h and 30min.

 Why the Leibniz University Hannover (LUH)?
 The LUH is neither one of these very young universities, nor one of these very old universities.
 It goes back to 1831 and these days it combines the best of both worlds by having 87 degree courses, roughly 30 000 students, being funded with more than 500 Mio Euro each year, and having more than 300 professors from all kinds of disciplines (source).
 Our faculty of electrical engineering and computer science combines the expertise in the most important areas for digitization.
 Close-by companies, such as the car manufacturer VW, also allow to transfer research insights into relevant practical solutions and make it easy to find jobs after graduation.